jon-hall/hott/README.md

 ### Roadmap
 Features which should be coming soon:
 - CLI actions for adding, modifying and removing shortcuts more easily.
-- More flexible `cmd` options supporting inline JS and `spawn` support.
 - Watching the `.hott` file for changes and refreshing the daemon as required.
 - Non-global key-binding via API.